Price Localization: How Subscription Businesses Unlock International Revenue

 This isn't theoretical.
 Companies that implement localized pricing consistently report:

 The math is even better for subscription businesses because of the compounding effect.
 Each additional international subscriber pays you every month.
-Over a 12-month average lifetime, those 480 extra subscribers at $14/month represent over $80,000 in additional revenue — from a pricing change, not an acquisition change.
+Over a 12-month average customer lifetime value, those 480 extra subscribers at $14/month represent over $80,000 in additional revenue — from a pricing change, not an acquisition change.

 Three Levels of Price Localization